SAP/fundamental-styles/README.md

 ## What is Fundamental Library Styles?

-Fundamental Library Styles is a light-weight presentation layer that can be used with your UI framework of choice (e.g.
-Angular, React, Vue, etc.).
-With Fundamental Library Styles, library of stylesheets and HTML tags, developers can build consistent Fiori apps in any web-based technology.
+Fundamental Library Styles is a light-weight presentation layer that can be used with developers' UI framework of choice (e.g.Angular, React, Vue, etc.).
+Developers can build consistent Fiori apps in any web-based technology, by combining Fundamental Styles, library of stylesheets and HTML tags.

 **Learn more at http://sap.github.io/fundamental-styles/**